Basic features

 The application’s local-first architecture allows you to retain ownership of your data.

-Import and export data in popular formats
+Import and export data in common formats

 Export